lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 [1] 0.036
 ```

-While there are no clear guidelines to interpret these, one recommendation is to consider extracting more components if the value is higher than 0.08 [@field_discovering_2012].
+While there are no clear guidelines to interpret these, one recommendation is to consider extracting more factors if the value is higher than 0.08 [@field_discovering_2012].

 Finally, we expect our residuals to be normally distributed.
 A histogram can help us inspect the distribution.